General M M Naravane meets Nepal PM as ties head for a reset

 New Delhi, Nov 06: Indian Army Chief, General M M Naravane met with Prime Minister of Nepal, K P Oli today.

 Sources tell OneIndia that the Army Chief first visited Mount Everest on a one hour flight, following which he visited the Nepal Army Staff College.
-Both leaders would discuss defence related issues as well, the source cited above said.
+Both leaders would discuss defence-related issues as well, the source cited above said.

-A lot of back channel dialogues have taken place prior to this and the visit would put the same to test.
+A lot of backchannel dialogues have taken place prior to this and the visit would put the same to test.
 New Delhi had put on hold talks with Nepal earlier this year after a new map was cleared by Nepal's parliament.
 The map incorporates Indian territory near its border with China.

-Officials say that the Army Chief's meeting with the Nepal PM could lead to the resumption of foreign secretary level talks between the two countries.
-Several crucial issues will be discussed at today's meeting and if all goes well then the Foreign Secretary level talks between the two sides will resume.
+Officials say that the Army Chief's meeting with the Nepal PM could lead to the resumption of foreign secretary-level talks between the two countries.
+Several crucial issues will be discussed at today's meeting and if all goes well then the Foreign Secretary-level talks between the two sides will resume.

-Further both sides are also hopeful that the controversy over the road construction via Lipulekh will be laid to rest.
-Further both sides would also look to arrange a meeting of the Joint Technical Level Boundary Committee.
+Further, both sides are also hopeful that the controversy over the road construction via Lipulekh will be laid to rest.
+Further, both sides would also look to arrange a meeting of the Joint Technical Level Boundary Committee.

 It may be recalled that ahead of this visit, Research and Analysis Wing chief, Samant Kumar Goel had paid a visit to Nepal.
-During the visit last week, he held talks with Oli and emphasised on the friendly relations relations between the two countries.
+During the visit last week, he held talks with Oli and emphasised on the friendly relations between the two countries.

 The ties between the two countries came under strain after Defence Minister Rajnath Singh inaugurated an 80-km-long strategically crucial road connecting the Lipulekh pass with Dharchula in Uttarakhand on May 8.